jamerfort/hc-export-editor/README.md

 ![Image: Modify Export - Export Notes](./docs/images/notes.png)

-#### "Contents" Section
+#### "Table of Contents" Section
 This section of the editor displays the list of items included in the selected export.
 You can use the filter box to the top-right to search the list of contents.
-You can not currently edit the list of items in the export.
+You can remove an item from the export by clicking the associated red `X`.

 ![Image: Modify Export - Contents](./docs/images/contents.png)